dotnetcore/aspnetcore-doc-cn/aspnet/client-side/knockout.rst

 The result works as expected in the browser:

+浏览器预期的结果如下：

 .. image:: knockout/_static/hyperlink-screenshot.png

 Knockout also supports binding to certain UI element events, such as the click event.
 This allows you to easily and declaratively bind UI elements to functions within the application's viewModel.
 As a simple example, we can add a button that, when clicked, modifies the author's twitterAlias to be all caps.

+Knockout also supports binding to certain UI element events, such as the click event.
+This allows you to easily and declaratively bind UI elements to functions within the application's viewModel.
+As a simple example, we can add a button that, when clicked, modifies the author's twitterAlias to be all caps.

+First, we add the button, binding to the button's click event, and referencing the function name we're going to add to the viewModel:

 First, we add the button, binding to the button's click event, and referencing the function name we're going to add to the viewModel: